mechanator/ArQmA-GUI-wallet-guide/arqma-GUI-guide.md

 (1) **QR code:** This is a QR code that has your selected address, and
     optionally the amount, embedded into it.
-It can be used as a way to give others your Monero address by scanning the code.\
+It can be used as a way to give others your ArQmA address by scanning the code.\
 (2) **Amount:** This is for creating a payment request, enter the amount
-    of Monero you would like to receive.\
+    of ArQmA you would like to receive.\
 (3) **Payment URL:** This is the URL corresponding to the address and
     amount you have chosen.
 It could be copied by clicking on it and sent to a customer.\